steveabner/MyDFIR-SOC-Analyst-challenge/README.md

 ## Introduction

-This document outlines my participation in the MyDFIR 30-Day SOC Analyst Challenge, created by Steven at MyDFIR.com.
+This page outlines my participation in the MyDFIR 30-Day SOC Analyst Challenge, created by Steven at MyDFIR.com.
 This free initiative aims to equip aspiring SOC analysts with practical skills over a 30-day period.

 ## Day 1
 On Day 1, I developed a logical diagram using draw.io to illustrate the network architecture for this challenge.